kazet/ATT/att/doc/dictionaries/cfs_dictionary.rst

 To use the CFS Dictionary, download it (from http://cs.jhu.edu/~ccb/data/dictionaries/) and unpack into any directory.
-Then put the following configuration in any place where a dictionary is required:
+Then put the following configuration in the dictionary configuration file:

 .. code-block:: yaml
   :linenos: